 Intel Xeon Phi¶

 Preliminary work has begun on a version of the SIMION binaries compiled for the Intel® Xeon Phi™ coprocessor.
-This is available today as part of Early Access Mode (8.2).
+This is available experimentally with SIMION 8.2 but it not part of 8.2.

 WARNNIG: The following notes are preliminary (April 2014).
 The Phi binaries are largely untested and it not confirmed yet what if any performance improvement is attained.